Joplin tornado: Peak intensity

 The now heavily rain-wrapped tornado continued at EF5 intensity as it crossed Range Line Road.
 In that corridor between about 13th and 32nd Streets, the tornado continued producing catastrophic damage as it reached its widest point nearly 1 mi across.
 As the tornado struck a Pizza Hut on South Range Line Road, store manager Christopher Lucas herded four employees and 15 customers into a walk-in freezer.
-With difficulty closing the door, he wrapped a bungee cord holding the door shut around his arm until he was sucked out and killed by the tornado.
-The tornado completely destroyed a Walmart supercenter, a Home Depot, and numerous other businesses and restaurants in this area, many of which were flattened.
-Numerous metal roof trusses were torn from the Home Depot building and were found broken and mangled in nearby fields.
-Cars that originated at the Home Depot parking lot were found hundreds of yards away.
+With difficulty closing the door, he wrapped a bungee cord holding the door shut around his arm until he was sucked out and killed.
+The tornado completely destroyed a Walmart supercenter, a Home Depot, and numerous other businesses and restaurants in the area, many of which were flattened.
+Numerous metal roof trusses were torn from the Home Depot building and were found broken and mangled in nearby fields, and cars originally parked at the Home Depot parking lot were found hundreds of yards away.
 Asphalt was scoured from parking lots at Walmart and a nearby pizza restaurant, and large tractor-trailers were thrown up to 200 yd away.
 An Academy Sports + Outdoors store along Range Line sustained major structural damage, and a chair was found impaled legs-first through an exterior stucco wall there.
 A nearby three-story apartment complex was also devastated, and two cell phone towers collapsed.
-In this area, numerous cars were thrown and piled on top of each other, 100 lb manhole covers were removed from roads and thrown, the ground scoured, and a Pepsi distribution plant was completely leveled.
+In this area, numerous cars were thrown and piled on top of each other, 100 lb manhole covers were removed from roads and thrown, and a Pepsi distribution plant was completely leveled.
 Additional calculations with regards to the manhole covers by Partha Sarkar revealed that winds had to have exceeded 200 mph for the manhole covers to be removed.
 Twenty fatalities occurred in this area, and the damage was rated as EF5.

 A radar image of the supercell that produced the tornado shows both a distinctive "hook echo" (left) and an impressive velocity signature (right).

 Extreme damage continued in the area of Duquesne Road in southeast Joplin.
-Many houses and industrial and commercial buildings were flattened in this area as well.
-The industrial park near the corner of 20th and Duquesne was especially hard hit with nearly every building flattened.
-Several large metal warehouse structures were swept cleanly from their foundations, and several heavy industrial vehicles were thrown up to 400 yd away in this area.
-One of the many warehouses affected was a Cummins warehouse, a concrete block and steel building that was destroyed.
+Homes and the industrial park near the corner of 20th and Duquesne was especially hard hit with nearly every building flattened.
+Several large warehouse structures were swept cleanly from their foundations, and several heavy industrial vehicles were thrown up to 400 yd away.
 The last area of EF5 damage occurred in the industrial park, and a nearby Fastrip gas station and convenience store was completely destroyed – a famous first-person video of the direct hit was recorded by a man sheltering in the beer cooler here.
 Many homes were destroyed further to the east at EF3 to EF4 strength in a nearby subdivision, and East Middle School sustained major damage.